Replicate Weights for Variance Estimation in Python

 rep_prefix

-Prefix for replicate weight column names
+Prefix for replicate weight column names (defaults to the active weight name)

 rstate